mostafaAbokhadra/RPLM/pharmacology/basics.md

 > but hight M/P ratio <mark>may or may Not</mark> indicate high levels in milk

 ### Bioavailability
-some durgs due to poor bioavailability even when high amount of it get diffuesed to mother's milk it actually don't harm infant cause these drugs are unstable in stomach and are incompletely absorbed by infants e:g <mark> heparin, insulin, 3rd generation Cephalosporins</mark>
+some durgs due to poor bioavailability even when high amount of it get diffuesed to mother's milk it actually don't harm infant cause these drugs are unstable in stomach and are incompletely absorbed by infants e:g <mark> heparin, insulin, 3rd generation Cephalosporins, vancomycin</mark>

 ### Calculation infant exposure
 - this formula only can be applied to an exclusive breast feeding infant